ReasonLabs State Of Consumer Cybersecurity 2022 Report Reveals Rampant Global Malware Spread

 While Trojan viruses were last year's top consumer threat, a sharp rise in cryptojacking and infostealing led ReasonLabs to deem 2021 as 'the year of the miner.'

 New York, Feb.
-24, 2022 /PRNewswire/ -- ReasonLabs, a leading cybersecurity company providing enterprise-grade protection to users all around the world, has today published its State of Consumer Cybersecurity 2022, which details the top cybersecurity threats that consumers faced in 2021.
+24, 2022 /PRNewswire/ -- ReasonLabs, a leading cybersecurity company providing enterprise-grade protection to users all around the world, has today published its State of Consumer Cybersecurity 202 HYPERLINK "https://reasonlabs.com/research/cybersecurity-report"2, which details the top cybersecurity threats that consumers faced in 2021.
 The inaugural report is comprised of detection data derived from ReasonLabs users, who are located in over 180 countries around the world.

 Researchers from ReasonLabs' industry-leading research arm, the Threat Intelligence Center (TIC), found that consumers faced numerous types of advanced threats on virtually every possible endpoint.
 Trojan viruses were the most prevalent, with Adware and Miners rounding out the top three.
 Threats coming from phishing documents related to COVID-19 still found their way to users in 2021, most of them occurring in Microsoft Office documents with macros.